sugarso/AppleSampleCode/README.md

  - [AVCam](https://github.com/sugarso/com.apple.AVCam) - AVCam demonstrates how to use the AV Foundation capture APIs for recording movies and taking still images.
  - [AVPlayerDemo](https://github.com/sugarso/com.apple.AVPlayerDemo) - Uses AVPlayer to play videos from iPod Library, Camera Roll, or via iTunes File Sharing.
  - [AVCompositionDebugViewer](https://github.com/sugarso/com.apple.AVCompositionDebugViewer) - Presents a visual description of the underlying AVComposition, AVVideoComposition and AVAudioMix objects forming composition made using two clips, adding a cross fade transition in between and audio ramps to the two audio tracks.

+> Remember that a pull request is only a small step for you but a giant leap for the community.

 [1]: https://developer.apple.com/library/ios/navigation/#section=Resource%20Types&topic=Sample%20Code
 [2]: https://developer.apple.com/library/mac/navigation/index.html#topic=Sample+Code&section=Resource+Types